 Currently, Puya binaries are available for:

-*: ARM compatibility is supplied by Windows x64 emulation.
+*: ARM compatibility is provided by Windows x64 emulation.

-If your system is supported, puya-ts will automatically download the appropriate binary for your system.
+If your system is supported, puya-ts will automatically download the appropriate binary.

 pipx install puyapy